-1. Built-in gains tax (Schedule D, Part IV, line 32).
-Each recognized built-in gain item (within the meaning of section 1374(d)(3)) is reduced by its proportionate share of the built-in gains tax.

-2. Capital gains tax (Schedule D, Part III, line 24).
-The section 1231 gain included on line 5a, 5b, or 6 of Schedule K is reduced by this tax.

-3. Excess net passive income tax (line 22a, page 1, Form 1120S).
+- 1. Built-in gains tax (Schedule D, Part IV, line 32).
+Each recognized built-in gain item (within the meaning of section 1374(d)(3)) is reduced by its proportionate share of the built-in gains tax. - 2.
+Capital gains tax (Schedule D, Part III, line 24).
+The section 1231 gain included on line 5 or 6 of Schedule K is reduced by this tax. - 3.
+Excess net passive income tax (line 22a, page 1, Form 1120S).
 Each item of passive investment income (within the meaning of section 1362(d)(3)(C)) is reduced by its proportionate share of the net passive income tax.

-Line 1-Ordinary Income (Loss) From Trade or Business Activities shareholders' basis in the stock of the corporation and in any indebtedness of the corporation to the shareholders (section 1366(d)), (b) shareholders' at-risk limitations, and (c) shareholders' passive activity limitations.
+Line 1-Ordinary Income (Loss) From Trade or Business Activities

+Enter the amount from line 21, page 1.
+Enter the income or loss without reference to (a) shareholders' basis in the stock of the corporation and in any indebtedness of the corporation to the shareholders (section 1366(d)), (b) shareholders' at-risk limitations, and (c) shareholders' passive activity limitations.
 These limitations, if applicable, are determined at the shareholder level.